-Simply choose photos and videos that are extremely important and move them to your computer.
-Once they are successfully transferred, simply backup the rest of the data from your iPhone.
+Choose photos and videos that are extremely important and move them to your computer; once they are successfully transferred, simply backup the rest of the data from your iPhone.
 As opposed to earlier, it’ll take comparatively less time for the backup to complete after you’ve moved a portion of the data to your PC.

 - Connect to a Stable Internet Connection

 As we mentioned earlier, a poor Internet connection is one of the major reasons that slow down the iPhone backup process.
-When you decide to backup an iPhone, make sure to connect the device to a stable Internet connection.
+When you decide to backup an iPhone, connect the device to a stable Internet connection.

 We recommend switching to a Wi-Fi connection from your cellular network as the former has comparatively better speed.
 This means that switching to a Wi-Fi connection will automatically speed up the entire backup process.

 One major advantage of using iTunes/iCloud backup is that it only adds new items to the existing backup.
 So, if you frequently use these services to back up your data, it won’t take much time for the backup to complete at the last moment.
-You can even configure iTunes to automatically take backups after a specific time interval.
+You can even configure iTunes to take backups after a specific time interval automatically.

 How long does it take for an iPhone to backup?
 At this point, you already know that there is no specific answer to this question.
-The iPhone backup time will mainly depend on the total data volume and the speed of your Internet connection.
+The iPhone backup time will mainly depend on the total data volume and your Internet connection speed.
 However, you can use the above-mentioned tricks to fasten the entire backup process and complete the entire back up without any inconvenience.

 - Backup iPhone Data

 - Backup iPhone Contacts